h-sinha/Automated-Birthday-Wishes-on-Facebook/README.md

 # Automated-Birthday-Wishes-on-Facebook
-won't work for 2 factor authentication
+pause for 30 sec for 2 factor auth